The Hub

 About WHRTN webinars

-In 2021 and 2022, Workforce Development conducted surveys to discover the capability development needs of early and mid-career researchers.
+In 2021 and 2022, the Workforce Development Sub-committee conducted surveys to discover the capacity development needs of early and mid-career researchers.

 Seven priorities were identified, in addition to networking and seed funding opportunities.
 The priorities form the focus of a program of continuing WHRTN webinars.

 Listed below are the webinars and YouTube links.
-Each month, a webinar is hosted and the list updated accordingly.
+Each year, from February to November, a webinar is hosted and the list updated accordingly.

 -